PACL ADVERTISEMENT (Global Invitation for "Expression of Interest"

-PSIDC since inception has attained phenomenal growth in the industrial sector in the State and is reckoned as one of the foremost State Industrial Development Corporations in India.
+PSIDC since inception has attained phenomenal growth in the industrial sector in the State and at one time was reckoned as one of the foremost State Industrial Development Corporations in India.
 The Corporation has paid up equity capital of Rs.78.21 crores held entirely by Govt. of Punjab

-It is a professionally managed public sector undertaking of the Government of Punjab with Managing Director and Addl.
-Managing Director looking after the day-to-day affairs under overall administrative control of the Board of Directors headed by Mr. Onkar Singh Thapar as Chairman, Mr. Samir Kumar, IAS as Managing Director and Mr. Sukhvinder Singh Gill, PCS as Addl.
-Managing Director, having vast and rich experience in different disciplines.
+It is a professionally managed public sector undertaking of the Government of Punjab with Managing Director looking after the day-to-day affairs under overall administrative control of the Board of Directors headed by Mr. Karan Avtar Singh, IAS as Chairman, Mr. Vikas Pratap, IAS is present Managing Director of PSIDC who is having vast and rich experience in different disciplines.

 Constitution & Organisation set up

 PSIDC is a Company registered under the Companies Act, 1956.
 As per its Articles of Association, it is required to have minimum 3 Directors and can have maximum 15 Directors excluding nominee Directors of Financial institution and Debenture Directors, if any.
-It is professionally managed company and is presently having 14 Directors on its Board including Chairman and Managing Director as members of the Board as follows:-
+It is professionally managed company and is presently having 4 Directors on its Board including Chairman and Managing Director.
+Members of the Board are as follows:-

 S. Jaspal Singh, IAS

 Punjab State Industrial Dev.
 Corpn.
 Ltd.,

 The Managing Director who is Chief Executive of the Corporation is assisted by AMD (although presently there is no AMD in PSIDC) and a team of professionals and supporting staff.
 The strength of the staff as on 17-05-2013 is 82 consisting of 12 Officers in the Managerial Cadre including MD and AMD and 70 other officials.